EverlyWell/fullstack-project/README.md

 - Quality over quantity (the code you write should be good)
 - Small, meaningful, commits
 - Cute animals

+## Submission:
+- __Fork__ this repository to your own git
+- Create a new branch to push your commits as you work
+- When complete, create a PR to the master branch (of your personal repo) so we can see the code that you added!
+- Somehow share your repository with us
+- __Important:__ If there are credentials required (.env or master.key file), please email these to us directly or we can’t review your project

 ## Setup: